lbhsgithub/other_program_works/README.md

 ### guess-word_C
 Coursework of C program in 20140907-0914, rough but amusing.
 ### parametric-modeling_python
-A part of student research training program in 2017，rough and verbose.
+A part of student research training program in 2017, rough and verbose.
 ![CFST](https://github.com/lbhsgithub/other_program_works/blob/master/CFST.png)